 However, although the industry has increased dramatically, a financial effort t is still needed to play a videogame.
 The price ranges between 100 and 400 dollars, sometimes up to 1,000.
 “The great thing though about Brazil, is that we don’t give up when faced with obstacles.
 We look for ways around them, that is the Brazilian way”.

 Cultural identity and the games

-Regarding the future of this industry Martina Santoro expresses: “Nowadays, more than ever, there is great accessibility and support on the Internet to create videogames on any platform.
-The Video Games Association of Latin America is about to become active in fostering this industry in all of the Latin American countries.
+Regarding the future of this industry MARTINA SANTORO, CEO and founder of Okam Studios and president of the Association of Videogames of Argentina.expresses: “Nowadays, more than ever, there is great accessibility and support on the Internet to create videogames on any platform.
+The Videogames Association of Latin America is about to become active in fostering this industry in all of the Latin American countries.
 All of us here on the panel already work together regularly, despite working and living in different countries.
 We are always in contact with ideas and dealing with problems”.
 Videogames and animation are one of the six industries of MICSUR, the Market of Cultural Industries of the South.

 Everyone is aware that videogames are here to stay, and in Latin America , we are prepared to grow and increase in strength, becoming a new means of expression with a path to the future.